310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Ahh, that’s right, you’re not good with places like this… My bad.
-You look like you could get tired at any second, so let’s start taking occasional breaks~♪
+You look like you could get tired at any second, so we'll take occasional breaks~♪
 {% endbubble %}

 {% bubble Sora %}